 If I could invite anyone to a dinner party, Jim Thompson would be high on my guest list.
 The army officer, one-time spy, art collector and Thai silk merchant would have some extraordinary stories to tell!
-I only stumbled upon the story of Jim Thompson, his multifaceted life and mysterious death, by accident 18 months ago.
+I stumbled upon the story of Jim Thompson, his multifaceted life and mysterious death, by accident.
 I was intrigued to say the least.
 Shortly after I travelled to Bangkok with this man’s house a priority on my itinerary.
 This is why…

 A mathematically challenged architect

 James “Jim” Thompson was born in the northeastern USA.
 He graduated from Princeton University and continued his studies at the Pennsylvania School of Architecture.
 However, Jim failed to obtain his degree due to his limited aptitude for calculus – join the club Jim!
 He still found work designing homes for wealthy clients of a New York City architectural firm, with certified colleagues signing off his blueprints.

 After some years in this job, Jim decided to join the Delaware National Guard Regiment in 1941 and soon married.
 Jim then signed up for the CIA forerunner known as the Office of Strategic Services (OSS).
 Jim’s first posting was to North Africa working with French resistance forces, then on to German-occupied Europe to destroy enemy communication centres during World War II.

 Though Jim succeeded as a spy, he returned to the US, to find his marriage strained due to his long absence.
 He soon requested an assignment in East Asia to escape the tension at home.
 From one war zone to another, Jim would find himself working in the China-Myanmar-India conflict region before being sent to Ceylon, now Sri Lanka.
 When the war ended Jim remained in Asia, taking a post as a military attaché for the US embassy in Bangkok.